How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 Setting the tone at your puzzle competition:

 1. it is suggested that separate tables be provided per team and that there are 2-3 feet of separation between team tables.
+This allows plenty of room for participants to walk around their tables while assembling.

 2. Teams should be restricted to their own table and may not approach another table during the competition, nor shall they be allowed to study an opposing team's puzzle.